BrockCruess/Iagon/CLI Auto Updater/README.md

 *This script is useful if you don't run iag-cli as a service, but rather from a scheduled command or shell script.*

-To download the CLI Updater script, run this command in the directory where your iag-cli node file is stored:
+To download the CLI Auto Updater script, run this command in the directory where your iag-cli node file is stored:

 ```
 curl https://raw.githubusercontent.com/BrockCruess/Iagon/main/CLI%20Auto%20Updater/iag-cli-updater.sh > iag-cli-updater.sh && chmod +x iag-cli-updater.sh